Reading at Mere Green

 At Mere Green, Reading is at the heart of our curriculum.
-Every pupil will learn to read fluently and confidently, regardless of their background, needs or abilities by the age of 7.
-We recognise that being able to read is the single biggest indicator of success in later life.
-Our reading curriculum offer enables children to become proficient, fluent readers who develop an enjoyment and appreciation of books, giving them the confidence and skills to succeed and thrive in life.
+Our aim is that every pupil will learn to read fluently and confidently, regardless of their background, needs or abilities, by the age of 7.
+We recognise that being able to read is the single biggest indicator of success in later life, (OECD, 2021).
+Our reading curriculum enables children to become proficient, fluent readers who develop an enjoyment and appreciation of books, giving them the confidence and skills to succeed and thrive in life.

 Phonics and Early Reading

 Our school phonics programme is Read Write Inc, which sets out a structured and systematic approach for children to become fluent readers by the end of KS1.
 The children are assessed regularly and grouped according to their ability, to allow complete participation in lessons.
 Any child which is not meeting expectations in their reading ability is swiftly supported through additional interventions, which are evaluated regularly.

 - Learn 44 sounds and the corresponding letter/letter groups using simple prompts

 - Learn to read words using sound blending (Fred talk)

 - Read lively stories and non-fiction books featuring words they have learnt to sound out